 The user can define how many measurement points are to be included in the model (must be greater than zero and less than the total number of pressure grid points).
-The drop down menu to the right of the edit box allows users to define whether the auralizations will be monoaural or binaural.

 Changes to the number of measurement points will be reflected in the measurement point table below.